 Bundle Home and Auto Insurance Policies

-When you combine policies like automobile insurance and homeowners insurance, this is known as bundling.
+Bundling is when you combine policies like automobile insurance and homeowners insurance.

 These package deals are designed to save you money in the long term.